Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Geometric Interpretation of EDMC Incoherence

-\end{lem} Let us now assume that $\mu$ is isotropic, that is $\bm{\Sigma} = \I$.
-Furthermore, as we are interested in point clouds satisfying $\P^\top\one=\bm{0}$, we consider mean zero distributions.
-As such, we can say that for isotropic distributions and for independent $\p_i,~\p_j\sim\mu$ with $\Ebb[\mu]=0$ that
+Let us now assume that $\mu$ is both sub-Gaussian and isotropic, that is, $\bm{\Sigma} = \I$.
+Furthermore, as we are interested in point clouds satisfying $\P^\top\one=\bm{0}$, we consider mean-zero distributions.
+As such, we provide the following lemma:

-where the second and fourth lines follow from the independence of $\p_i$ and $\p_j$, the third line follows from the fact that $\Ebb[\mu]=0$, and the seventh line follows from the fact that $\mu$ is isotropic, i.e. $\bm{\Sigma} = \I$.